reconbot/streaming-iterables/README.md

 function flatten<B>(iterable: AnyIterable<B | AnyIterable<B>>): AsyncIterableIterator<B>
 ```

 Returns a new iterator by pulling every item out of `iterable` (and all its sub iterables) and yielding them depth-first.
 Checks for the iterable interfaces and iterates it if it exists.
 If the value is a string it is not iterated as that ends up in an infinite loop.
+Errors from the source `iterable` are raised immediately.

 *note*: Typescript doesn't have recursive types but you can nest iterables as deep as you like.